Shell corporation

-Shell companies are used for legitimate purposes but can be used for tax evasion, tax avoidance, money laundering, or to achieve a specific goal such as anonymity.
-Anonymity may be sought to shield personal assets from others, such as a spouse when a marriage is breaking down, from creditors, or from government authorities.
+Shell companies are used for lawful purposes such as holding assets or tax avoidance.
+However, they can also be used for illegal purposes such as tax evasion, hiding stolen assets, or money laundering.
+Anonymity, in the context of shell companies, relates to anonymity of beneficial owners of the company.
+Anonymity may be sought to shield personal assets from others, such as a spouse in the event of divorce, from creditors, or from government authorities.

 Shell companies' legitimate business purposes are, for example, acting as trustee for a trust, and not engaging in any other activity on their own account.
 This structure creates limited liability for the trustee.
 A corporate shell can also be formed around a partnership to create limited liability for the partners, and other business ventures, or to immunize one part of a business from the risks of another part.
 Shell companies can be used to transfer assets from one company into a new one while leaving the liabilities in the former company.
+Shell companies are also used for privacy and security reasons by wealthy individuals and celebrities.
+Accordingly, shell companies may be used to generate both pecuniary and non- pecuniary private benefits by their beneficial owners.

 SEC definition

-The U.S. Securities and Exchange Commission defines a "shell" company as follows:
+The U.S. Securities and Exchange Commission defines shell company as follows:

-Shell company: The term shell company means a registrant, other than an asset-backed issuer as defined in Item 1101(b) of Regulation AB (§ 229.1101(b) of this chapter), that has: